ashioyajotham/piga_kura/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.